-This year, I'm going even more hi tech.
-Over the summer, I finally learned how to use Blackboard.
-Consequently.
-All written work for this course, except the bibliography project described below, must be turned in using the blackboard maildrop.
+All written work for this course, except the bibliography project described below, must be turned in using the blackboard electronic drop box.
 You may submit using any of these word processing programs: Microsoft Word, Microsoft Works, or Corel Word Perfect.
-For those of you unfamiliar with the Blackboard System I've invited Bonnie Hatch, the Information Technology specialist in charge of it, to give a tutorial in the classroom.
+If you are unfamiliar with the Blackboard System you can find help at the computer labs on the second floor of the Gabelli School of Business.